This post may have affiliate links. That means I may make money if you click on a link and buy. Read my disclosure policy for more information.

 Choosing Homeschool Curriculum from Free Resources

 We have many resources available at our fingertips that are free especially online.
 There are wonderful free curriculum and resources that are available to us.
 We just have to look for them and choose wisely.
 I will be sharing tips on how to choose homeschool curriculum from free resources.
 The free resources I will be talking about are found online.
 I will be talking about the ones that I know of and have used.

-Look through this site and pick what will work for you.
+I highly recommend you look through this site and pick what will work for you.
 You can always add your own materials to their curriculum.
 For example, I added stuff I already had on my shelf to their Biology curriculum.
 I was very pleased with their Biology textbook but I also wanted other books that I had to go along with it.
-With free curriculum its easy to add or take away books or materials.
+With free curriculum, it’s easy to add or take away books or materials.

 2) Easy Peasy all in one homeschool

 Easy Peasy program is huge.
 So many free curriculum and resources to choose from.
 This particular site houses all materials from K to 8th grade.
 They offer all the subject matter.
 I highly recommend you download whatever course you are interested in and make sure you are satisfied with the program before using it with your children.